Polish Corridor: Impact on German through-traffic

-Connections by train were also possible by "sealing" the carriages (Korridorzug), i.e. passengers were not forced to apply for an official Polish visa in their passport; however, the rigorous inspections by the Polish authorities before and after the sealing were strongly feared by the passengers.
+Connections by train were also possible by sealing the carriages (Korridorzug), i.e. passengers were not forced to apply for an official Polish visa in their passport; however, the rigorous inspections by the Polish authorities before and after the sealing were strongly feared by the passengers.

-In May 1925 a train, passing through the Corridor on its way to East Prussia, crashed because the spikes had been removed from the tracks for a short distance and the fishplates unbolted.
-25 persons, including 12 women and 2 children, were killed, some 30 others were injured.
+In May 1925, a train passing through the corridor on its way to East Prussia crashed, because the spikes had been removed from the tracks for a short distance and the fishplates unbolted.
+25 people including 12 women and 2 children were killed, while some 30 others were injured.

 Land reform of 1925

-According to Polish Historian Andrzej Chwalba, during the rule of the Kingdom of Prussia and the German Empire various means were used to increase the amount of land owned by Germans at the expense of the Polish population.
+According to Polish historian Andrzej Chwalba, during the rule of the Kingdom of Prussia and the German Empire various means were used to increase the amount of land owned by Germans at the expense of the Polish population.
 In Prussia, the Polish nobility had its estates confiscated after the Partitions, and handed over to German nobility.
 The same applied to Catholic monasteries.
 Later, the German Empire bought up land in an attempt to prevent the restoration of a Polish majority in Polish inhabited areas in its eastern provinces.
 Christian Raitz von Frentz notes that measures aimed at reversing past Germanization included the liquidation of farms settled by the German government during the war under the 1908 law.

 In 1925 the Polish government enacted a land reform program with the aim of expropriating landowners.
 While only 39% of the agricultural land in the Corridor was owned by Germans, the first annual list of properties to be reformed included 10,800 hectares from 32 German landowners and 950 hectares from seven Poles.
 The voivode of Pomorze, Wiktor Lamot, stressed that "the part of Pomorze through which the so-called corridor runs must be cleansed of larger German holdings".
-The coastal region "must be settled with a nationally conscious Polish population....
+The coastal region "must be settled with a nationally conscious Polish population. ...
 Estates belonging to Germans must be taxed more heavily to encourage them voluntarily to turn over land for settlement.
-Border counties... particularly a strip of land ten kilometers wide, must be settled with Poles.
-German estates that lie here must be reduced without concern for their economic value or the views of their owners'.
+Border counties ... particularly a strip of land ten kilometers wide, must be settled with Poles.
+German estates that lie here must be reduced without concern for their economic value or the views of their owners".

 Prominent politicians and members of the German minority were the first to be included on the land reform list and to have their property expropriated.